What does Astanga mean?

 What is Tristana?

 Astanga yoga utilizes a three-fold approach called Tristana.
-Tristana consists of correct breathing technique, the posture/asana (including the use of bandhas - activation of certain muscle groups) and dristi, gazing point.
+Tristana consists of correct breathing technique, the posture/asana (including the use of bandhas - activation of core muscles) and dhristi, gazing point.
 Through this method practitioners develop control of the senses and a deep awareness of themselves.
 The importance of breath in this process cannot be overemphasized.
 By cultivating the breath rather than just achieving postures, the practice brings us into deeper contact with ourselves.

 What is Vinyasa?

 In Astanga yoga the postures (asanas) are linked together through flowing movements and all the movements are synchronized with the breath.
-The Sanskrit word Vinyasa means breath synchronised with movement.
+The Sanskrit word Vinyasa refers in Astanga yoga to breath synchronised with movement.
 When breath and movement is synchronised, and the bandhas are activated, strong internal heat is generated.
-This purifying heat builds up lightness and strength in the body.
+This process builds up lightness and strength in the body.

 What is Primary Series?

 Primary series is the first series of Astanga yoga.
 The Astanga system contains six series of postures: Primary series, Intermediate series and Advanced A,B,C and D series.
-The sanskrit name for Primary series is Yoga Chikitsa and it can be translated as Yoga Therapy.
-The series is designed to purify, strengthen and heal the body.
+The Sanskrit name for Primary series is Yoga Chikitsa and it can be translated as Yoga Therapy.
+The series is designed to align, strengthen and heal the body.
 The Intermediate Series is called Nadi Shodhana, meaning nervous system purification.
 The Advanced Series are collectively known as Sthira Bhaga or steady strength.
-Primary Series is the foundation for all the other series, and for most of the practitioners it offers a life-long companion.
+Primary Series is the foundation for all the other series, and for all of the practitioners it offers a life-long companion.

 What is an authorized Astanga teacher?

 Astanga is an authentic tradition that is passed down directly from teacher to student.
 There are no official teacher training programs that transform a person into an Astanga teacher.
-After years of practice and regular visits to the KPJAYI, the source of Astanga yoga, a practitioner might be granted the permission to teach.
-When looking for a qualified Astanga teacher, authorization or certification is an easy way to see the connection to the source, as well as years of committed practice and in-depth self-inquiry under the guidance of Sri K. Pattabhi Jois or R. Sharath Jois.
+After years of practice and regular visits to the KPJAYI, the source of Astanga yoga, a practitioner may be granted the permission to teach.
+When looking for a qualified Astanga teacher, authorization or certification is a way to see the connection to the source, as well as years of committed practice and in-depth self-inquiry under the guidance of Sri K. Pattabhi Jois or R. Sharath Jois.
 This dedication ideally translates into a deep understanding of the practice.
-No teacher training can ever replace personal long-term experience.
+There are different paths to become a teacher, but no teacher training course can ever replace personal long-term (ideally at least 10 years), daily practice under a guidance of an experienced teacher.

 How often should I practice?